DIY Vertical Shiplap (Cheap & Easy)

 Thank you to DAP Products for sponsoring this DIY Vertical Shiplap project!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 There’s just something about shiplap!
 I love how it instantly upgrades a room and gives it so much character!
 I also love that it’s very easy & cheap to install (especially if you make your own faux shiplap).
+Whether you put it in the laundry room or the bathroom – it’s always a good idea.

 I couldn’t wait to try my hand at faux shiplap again in our guest bathroom makeover, but this time I tried something new – VERTICAL SHIPLAP!